Azure/fleet/docs/troubleshooting/README.md

 test-crp-kind-cluster-2-ec4d953c   True          True               33s
 ```

-The ClusterResourceBinding's name follow this format **{CRPName}-{targetClusterName}-{suffix}**, so once we have all ClusterResourceBindings listed find the ClusterResourceBinding for the target cluster you are looking for based on the cluster name.
+The ClusterResourceBinding's name follow this format **{CRPName}-{clusterName}-{suffix}**, so once we have all ClusterResourceBindings listed find the ClusterResourceBinding for the target cluster you are looking for based on the clusterName.

-### How can I debug when my CRP status is applied "Failed"?
+### How can I debug when my CRP ClusterResourcePlacementApplied condition is set to "False"?

 In the **ClusterResourcePlacement** status section check to see which **placementStatuses** also has ResourceApplied status set to false.

-From the **placementStatuses** we can get the **clusterName** and then use it to find the work object associated with the member cluster in the fleet-member-{ClusterName} namespace in the hub cluster and check its status to figure out what's wrong.
+From the **placementStatuses** we can get the **clusterName** and then use it to find the work object associated with the member cluster in the **fleet-member-{ClusterName}** namespace in the hub cluster and check its status to figure out what's wrong.

 ### How and where to find the correct Work resource?

 We need to have the member cluster's namespace **fleet-member-{clusterName}**, ClusterResourceBinding's name **{CRBName}** and ClusterResourcePlacement's name **{CRPName}**.

 ```
- kubectl get work -n fleet-member-{targetClusterName} -l kubernetes-fleet.io/parent-CRP={CRPName},kubernetes-fleet.io/parent-resource-binding={CRBName} -o YAML
+ kubectl get work -n fleet-member-{clusterName} -l kubernetes-fleet.io/parent-CRP={CRPName},kubernetes-fleet.io/parent-resource-binding={CRBName} -o YAML
 ```

 ### How can I debug when some clusters are not selected as expected?